-Modelling the Current Expected Credit Loss (CECL) may present problems to some banks.
-Possibly a bank is collecting data for annualized charge-off rates and “how would that inform someone as to the loss rate over the lifetime of the portfolio?” asked Michael Gullette, SVP, Tax and Accounting at the American Bankers Association.
+Constructing an accurate financial model for the Current Expected Credit Loss (CECL) may present problems to some banks.
+Possibly a bank is collecting data for annualized charge-off rates.
+However, that would overlook the question: “how would that inform someone as to the loss rate over the lifetime of the portfolio?” asked Michael Gullette, SVP, Tax and Accounting at the American Bankers Association.

 The question boils down to whether a bank has enough data of the right kind to see trends and relationships.
 “And if you have the data, what is the quality?”
 Gullette said.
 He was part of a round-table discussion about the transition to CECL that was webcast by the Global Association of Risk Professionals (GARP) held on January 10, 2018.